kubevela/kubevela/docs/en/developers/references/traits/route.md

 ## Description

-`Route` is used to configure external access to your service.
+Configures external access to your service.

 ## Specification